Fernando Cruz

 Kansas City then converted him to pitching.
 The transition was rocky at first with the AZL Royals later that summer (2-3, Sv, 7.99 in 17 G).
 He was 1-0 with a shutout inning for the 2011-2012 Indios and 4-3 with 3 saves and a 6.88 ERA for the 2012 Idaho Falls Chukars despite over a K per IP.
 He was 0-1 with a 9.00 ERA and 2.00 WHIP for the Indios.
 The Royals let him go but his pitching kept getting better.
 He was 1-0 with a 4.02 ERA for Ponce in 2013-2014.
 With the 2014-2015 Santurce Crabbers, he was 2-1 with a 1.52 ERA and .93 WHIP, showing how far he had come.
 That won him a second chance in the US minors as the Chicago Cubs signed him.
 He split the summer between the Myrtle Beach Pelicans (1-2, 2 Sv, 3.78 in 15 G), Tennessee Smokies (2-1, Sv, 5.46 in 16 G) and Iowa Cubs (0-1, 10 H, 10 R in 4 IP).
 Back with Santurce in the winter, he had a miniscule 1.01 ERA and no decisions or saves in 21 games.
 He tied Fernando Cabrera and Chris Smith for 4th in the Puerto Rican League in games pitched (21).
 In the 2016 Caribbean Series, he had a 6.75 ERA but got a win over the Leones del Escogido in a 14-inning game.
 [2]

-A free agent again, he was 6-3 with 12 saves and a 2.63 ERA for the New Jersey Jackals, whiffing 79 in 72 innings.
+A free agent again, he was 6-3 with 12 saves and a 2.63 ERA for the New Jersey Jackals in 2016, whiffing 79 in 72 innings.
 He was 5th in the Canadian-American Association in saves.
 With the 2016-17 Crabbers, he was again a fine reliever (3-1, 2.22 in 22 G).
 He tied for 8th in the Puerto Rican League in wins and only J.C.
 Romero pitched more games.
-He was 4-2 with a 2.82 ERA for the Jackals, striking out 55 and walking only 11 in 51 innings.
+He was 4-2 with a 2.82 ERA for the Jackals in 2017, striking out 55 and walking only 11 in 51 innings.
 With Santurce, he saw limited action (1-1, 2.37).
 He was 1-0 with a 3.60 ERA as a reinforcement for the Criollos de Caguas when they won the 2018 Caribbean Series.
 He got his win over the Caribes de Anzoátegui.
 He tied for third in the Series with 3 games pitched, one behind Wirfin Obispo and Robby Rowland.
 [3]

 Sources[edit]